Kisakay/Kiss2FA/README.md

 ## 🚀 Overview

-Kiss2FA is a lightweight and secure two-factor authentication (2FA) token manager.
+xVault is a lightweight and secure two-factor authentication (2FA) token manager.
 It allows you to store your TOTP codes securely and provides a simple interface to generate codes on demand.
-Unlike complex solutions, Kiss2FA follows the KISS (Keep It Simple, Stupid) philosophy by offering only the essential features.
+Unlike complex solutions, xVault follows the KISS (Keep It Simple, Stupid) philosophy by offering only the essential features.

 ## ✨ Features